South Asian cinema: Regional industries

+Afghan cinema

+Afghanistan's domestic film industry emerged in 1965 upon the creation of the government-funded Afghan Film studios in Kabul, eventuating in production companies such as Nazir Film and Ariana Film.
+As Kuhn& Westwell note these companies primarily:

+"Employed Russian-trained filmmakers such as Khaleq A’lil, Rafiq Yahyaee, and Wali Latifi.
+Under Soviet occupation (1979–89) film production was [swiftly] centralized and [targeted] towards production of propaganda, including Farar/Escape (1984) and Sabur-e sarbaz/Saboor, the Soldier (1985), both directed by renowned Afghan director ‘Engineer’ Latif Ahmadi."

+Decades of conflict, the installation of the Taliban and economic instability have resulted in, between 1951 and 2004 less than forty Afghan films being created.

 Bangladeshi cinema

 Bangladeshi cinema, is the Bengali language film industry based in Dhaka, Bangladesh.
 The industry often generally referred to as Dhakai Cinema or Dhallywood, has been a significant film industry since the early 1970s.
 The 1960s, 1970s, 1980s, and the first half of the 1990s were the golden years for Bangladeshi films as the industry produced many successful films.
 The industry has recently begun receiving international acclaim and many Bangladeshi films are getting released internationally.

 Indian cinema

 India contains many state languages which have film industries centered on them.